klausharbo/clojupyter/README.md

   * Click the `autopep8` icon (the hammer icon).
   * The cell should update to contain nicely formatted Clojure code.

+I imagine there's a way to accomplish the above much simpler using the command line, but I don't know how (yet).

 ## Implementation

 The implementation of this is embarrassingly simple, literally 2 lines of code (in `util.clj`)